ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 {% include linkedHeading.html heading="Reducing emissions" level=3 %}
 For servers and cloud the analysis for reducing emissions was more complex than reporting but the opposite is true for devices.
-In the case of servers there was not just the question of hardware embodied emissions and harware energy consumption but also the way the servers were utilised and the efficiency of the software running on them.
-That software could in turn be mapped to teams who managed or developed it.

-Clearly this isn't the case for monitors but also for laptops the software running on them isn't the main concern as the
-<a href="/information/lifecycle#embodied-vs-usage-carbon">bulk of the carbon will be from their manufacture not the use</a>.
+Monitors don't have any software running on them to attribute to anyone and although technically laptops do, the wide variety of applications and the fact that the <a href="/information/lifecycle#embodied-vs-usage-carbon">bulk of the carbon will be from their manufacture not the use</a> means there is little value in any analysis.
+User owned devices (like personal laptops) can also be ignored.

-User owned devices (like personal laptops) can be ignored.
-Therefore, for reducing emissione the focus will be on procurement policy and on changing the default choices of device purchased by the org. e.g. if there are 1 or 2 procurement teams then all that matters is the choices of devices bought, their longevity and disposal.
+Therefore, for reducing emissions the focus will be on procurement policy and on changing the default choices of device purchased by the org.
+If there are 1 or 2 procurement teams then all that matters is how those teams choose devices and manage their longevity and disposal.

 {% include linkedHeading.html heading="End user devices" level=2 %}
-As a reminder, this is primarily about the emissions caused by consumers using the organisation's services.
+As a reminder, this is primarily about the emissions caused by public consumers or other organisations using the measured organisation's services.
 Popular games and social media apps in particular may cause users to spend additional hours every week on their phone/tablet/device, using electricity as they do.

-There's broadly 3 types of end user/consumer device:
+There's broadly 3 types of end user device:
  * Standard devices like phones, tablet, TVs and laptops
  * IoT devices which may be provided by the organisation selling the software
  * Servers for service to service communication

 The following sections go through each of these.
 A judgement should be taken as to whether the downstream emissions are worth calculating in any depth.
-For example, if customer numbers are in the hundreds or less or even if API calls are in the thousands per day it is quite likely these emissions will just be noise vs other tech emissions.
+For example, if customer numbers are in the hundreds or less it is likely these emissions will just be noise vs other tech emissions.
 On the other hand, a video streaming or gaming app with hundreds of thousands of users using the app each day for hours a time shouldn't be ignored.
 Start with rough approximations based on the information in <a href="/categories/downstream">Downstream</a> and the following sub-sections before deciding whether to go any further.

 {% include linkedHeading.html heading="Consumer devices" level=3 %}